 The 3D house shown includes a range of blocks all rolled into one rendered illustration.
 This type of ‘visual product selector’ helps communicate products as integrated ranges which work together as complete solutions.

 Easy to develop into interactive animation or fly-throughs

 A highly rendered technical illustration is especially suited for development into animation sequences.
 The ability to fly around, zoom in, or pan back, change angle and drop through solids gives ample scope to communicate the most complex of objects or to fly through complete environments.

-How to commission great illustrations
+How to commission great work

-The starting point for briefing-in good technical illustration is to carefully research and consider the subject.
+The starting point for briefing-in good technical illustration, an ideal starting point is to carefully research and consider the subject.
 Do not take anything for granted in terms of detail.
 Whether it is a product, a system, or a construction, knowing which parts need to be visually explained is an essential first step.
 Accurate dimensional data is vital, and samples/colour texture swatches can be equally important if the product or system has a strong aesthetic element.
 Finally, it’s important to cover all the bases that might be needed for the content of these drawings.
 This includes types of fixings, fixing centres, colour of seals, texture of surfaces, edge detailing of panels, reflectivity of finishes and a million other things!.
 The more detail you can furnish at the beginning, the better the outcome.